igbatov/sci-map/README.md

 ## Backups
 ### Realtime Database
-Backups can be configured from firebase UI
+Backups can be configured from the firebase UI
+You can also create backup manually from the firebase UI
 ### Firestore

 #### Backups from gc console—https://cloud.google.com/firestore/docs/backups?hl=en